bioconda/bioconda-docs/source/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst

 Conclusion
 **********

-This part one of this guide hopefully has given you enough pointers on the steps required to *make* a recipe and submit your tool/package to Bioconda.
+This guide hopefully has given you enough pointers on the steps required to *make* a recipe and submit your tool/package to Bioconda.

-In the [second part](updating-bioconda-recipe-quickguide) of this guide, we will go through how to update an existing recipe.
+- To go through how to update an existing recipe, see the tutorial :doc:`/tutorials/2024-updating-bioinformatic-software-to-bioconda`.
-In the [third part](debugging-bioconda-build-quickguide), we will go through how to manually debug the build process if things go wrong.
+- To go through how to manually debug the build process if things go wrong, see the tutorial :doc:`/tutorials/2024-debugging-bioinformatic-software-to-bioconda`.

 As with all bioinformatics and software development in general, things rarely just 'work' straight out of the box.
 My three biggest points of advice: